Building a Safe Space: How You Can Shield Your Office From These 3 Security Threats

 At the core of preventing workplace violence is having a clear and well-disseminated office violence prevention program.
 According to the same survey by SHRM, employees feel safer when their companies have a clearly outlined workplace violence prevention initiative, provide training on how to respond to office violence, and if their managers and HR are equipped with knowledge on how to handle cases of workplace violence.

-Workers feel safer when a solid office violence prevention program is in place (Image Source).
+Workers feel safer when a solid office violence prevention program is in place (Data Source).

 Keep in mind that just as with office theft, it’s not just your employees who are capable of inciting office violence.
 Anyone who gains access to your office can perform violent acts that can harm your employees and cause damage to property.
 A strictly enforced visitor management policy should be at the center of any initiative to prevent outsiders from inciting violence at your workplace.

-For instance, through visitor management software, you can have your visitors digitally sign your office violence policy and have them agree to specific rules such as giving you the right to prohibit them from bringing potentially harmful and hazardous items to your office.
+For instance, through a visitor management system, you can have your visitors digitally sign your office violence policy and have them agree to specific rules such as giving you the right to prohibit them from bringing potentially harmful and hazardous items to your office.

 3. Office Trespassing